Accla/graphulo/README.md

 Override the `init` method to take options provided from the client at runtime through [IteratorSetting][] options that configure your operator, or setup initial state.

-Very simple example of a SimpleTwoScalarOp:
+Very simple example of a SimpleTwoScalar:
-[ConstantTwoScalarOp][] ignores its operand Values and always returns a constant.
+[ConstantTwoScalar][] ignores its operand Values and always returns a constant.
 The constant is "1" by default and can be changed through IteratorSetting options.

-Very useful SimpleTwoScalarOp: [MathTwoScalarOp][].
+Very useful SimpleTwoScalar: [MathTwoScalar][].
 It can do standard arithmetic +, *, -, /, min, max, and power on its two operands.